lmapii/practical-zephyr/04_practice/readme.md

 #define DT_N_INST_1_nordic_nrf_gpio DT_N_S_soc_S_gpio_50000300
 ```

-Yet again Zephyr's devicetree generator provides the neccessary macros to map the instance number `inst` to the matching node that claims compatibility with a given device driver:
+Yet again Zephyr's devicetree generator provides the necessary macros to map the instance number `inst` to the matching node that claims compatibility with a given device driver:

 - `/soc/gpio@50000000` is instance _0_, and
 - `/soc/gpio@50000300` is instance _1_ of the driver `nordic,nrf-gpio`.